 Audit Committee Member Relevant Education and Experience Ron MacDonald - Chair Mr. MacDonald is a Chartered Accountant and Chartered Professional Accountant.
 He is a Retired Member of the Institute of Chartered Accountants of BC and holds a Bachelor of Science and Licentiate of Accounting degrees from the University of British Columbia.
 Mr. MacDonald specialized in corporate taxation with a career of 36 years at Deloitte LLP until his retirement in 2018 as Partner in Charge of the Vancouver Global Employer Services Group.
-Neville Dastoor Mr. Dastoor holds a B.Sc.
-(Civil Engineering) from Queen's University and an MBA from the Richard Ivey School of Business.
-He also holds a Professional Engineering designation and is a CFA charter holder.
-He has over 20 years of technical and finance experience including over 15 years in mining finance.
-Mr. Dastoor is currently a Principal with INFOR Financial, an independent investment bank that offers advice on mergers and acquisitions, capital raises and corporate restructurings.
-Marcus Chalk Mr. Chalk has over 25 years' experience as a leading strategic and capital markets advisor in the global metals and mining industry.
+Marcus Chalk Mr. Chalk has over 30 years' experience as a leading strategic and capital markets advisor in the global metals and mining industry.
 He is the founder of GenCap Mining Advisory.
 Prior to founding GenCap, he spent the past 14 years leading the Vancouver mining investment banking team at Scotiabank and worked at Macquarie North America (Toronto and Vancouver) and CIBC Wood Gundy (Toronto, Sydney and Vancouver) prior to that.
 He holds both an Honours Business Administration degree and a BA in Economics degree from the University of Western Ontario and is a CFA Charterholder.